dsp/dsp.github.io/content/posts/2024-03-18-a-history-of-vcs-part1/index.md

   alt: A person organizing files and folders in front of computers
 ---

+### Updates
+#### April 7th, 2024
+ I received an email from Marc Rochkind.
+He recounts some details of the creation of SCCS.
+I attached the email at the end of the article and made corrections inside the article.
+Most importantly, check out Marc's [original paper](mrochkind.com/aup/talks/SCCS-Slideshow.pdf).

+Thank you all for the kind comments and interesting discussion Hacker News and Lobste.rs.

 *[HN Thread](https://news.ycombinator.com/item?id=39950712) and [lobste.rs thread](https://lobste.rs/s/i3eg8u/history_source_control_systems_sccs_rcs).*

+# A History of Source Control Systems: SCCS and RCS
 Source Control Management (SCM) Systems, have a long and rich history.
 As the systems evolved, so have their concepts, use cases and adoption over time.
 While SCMs are ubiquitous in modern software development, they have been fairly novel in the 80s and 90s, and arguable it took the rise of Git and Github for them to be used nearly everywhere.

 I want to provide an overview of what I consider the most  important and influential systems over time.
 This list does not attempt to be complete.
 There are many systems that aren’t covered and details that I will be missing.
 The history of some of these systems are difficult to trace back.
 There is little write up on the origins of early software, and so my primary sources of many of these are Wikipedia.
 More recent systems such as SVN, Mercurial and Git are easier to find sources on and I often recall some of the details from memory.